Mixed Media Art Classes - St Ives School of Painting

 Course details

-Artist tutor Kerry Harding will open up a world of possibilities for you when it comes to working with paint.
+Artist tutor Kerry Harding will open up a world of possibilities for you when it comes to working with oil paint.
 Through experimenting with tone, viscosity and texture, a whole new creative language unfurls.
 Discover how using unconventional tools and alternative paint consistencies can shape ideas in a way that feels fluid and instinctive.

 Learn how to find starting points from diverse source material.
 This could be from sketches you bring with you as well as what you gather while on the course.
 We will use St Ives as our starting point to guide you through the process.
-This will be brief forays out to gather quick sketches.
+There will be brief forays out to gather quick sketches.
 You’ll be encouraged to invest your observations with your own narrative.
 The process you will learn through responding to landscape you can then transfer to any subject matter.
 As you work faster and freer, a visual sense of your personal narrative becomes clearer – a unique creative dialect with its own inflections and idiosyncrasies.

 Day to day plan